codedearta/kitchensink-challenge/workflow/repomix-output.md

 ## Notes
 - Some files may have been excluded based on .gitignore rules and Repomix's configuration
 - Binary files are not included in this packed representation.
 Please refer to the Repository Structure section for a complete list of file paths, including binary files
+- Files matching these patterns are excluded: workflow/*
 - Files matching patterns in .gitignore are excluded
 - Files matching default ignore patterns are excluded
+- Empty lines have been removed from all files
 - Line numbers have been added to the beginning of each line
 - Security check has been disabled - content may contain sensitive information